sswahn/router/README.md

 </Router>
 ```

-Navigate to a route's path with `useNavigation` hook.
+Navigate to a route's path with `navigateTo`.
 ```javascript
 import { useContext } from 'react'
 import { RouterContext } from '@sswahn/router'